Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Power_Off_Compute_Cabinets.md

     This command suspends the `hms-discovery` cron job and recursively powers off the liquid-cooled cabinet chassis.

-    The `sat bootsys shutdown` command may fail to power off some cabinets and indicate that requests to CAPMC have timed out.
+    The `sat bootsys shutdown` command may fail to power off some cabinets and indicate that requests to PCS have timed out.
 In this case, the `sat` command may be run with an increased `--api-timeout` option:

     ```bash
     sat --api-timeout 180 bootsys shutdown --stage cabinet-power